lmmx/tap/README.md

 male    40.5    59.96
 ```

-The benefit of calculating this once on the entire program is that it's less likely to assign
+The benefit of calculating this once on the entire programme is that it's less likely to assign
 the "no energy" label to the speech immediately at the beginning of an arbitrarily segmented
-audio clip (e.g. previously I split the program into 60 second breaks).
+audio clip (e.g. previously I split the programme into 60 second breaks).

 Given a minimum window (e.g. 10 seconds) we can segment on these "no energy" pauses.
 Any smaller segments than this simply get fused together.